-Alternatively, the telling and retelling of ambiguous "always recovering" narratives, in which protagonists question received wisdom, ponder hypothetical life paths not actually pursued, and envision abstinence as both good and bad, may perpetuate a cyclical life course in which relapse recurs and permanent recovery eludes the narrator as protagonist.
+Alternatively, the telling and retelling of ambiguous "always recovering" narratives, in which the addict questions received wisdom, ponder hypothetical life paths not actually pursued, and envision abstinence as both good and bad, may perpetuate a cyclical life course in which relapse recurs and permanent recovery eludes the narrator as an advocate of the cause-that is their recovery.
+(Shohet 2007:344).